wompking/hattrick/README.md

 => [<variable name A>|<variable name B>]
 ```

-The first type of line moves values around, and the second type makes [CallCC pairs]().
+The first type of line moves values around, and the second type makes [hat pairs]().
 Hat Trick has **three data types**, being the number, the string, and the boolean:
 ```
 Number: 10
 Number: -10